 The Company is a full-service provider of technology-enabled health and human services, providing solutions to three market focus areas: Defense and Veterans' Health Solutions, Human Solutions and Services, and Public Health and Life Sciences.
 We deliver domain-specific expertise, industry best-practices and innovations to customers across these markets leveraging seven core competencies: secure data analytics, clinical trials and laboratory services, case management, performance evaluation, system modernization, operational logistics and readiness, and strategic digital communications.
 The Company manages its operations from its principal executive offices in Atlanta, Georgia, and we have a complementary headquarters office in Silver Spring, Maryland.
-We employ over 2,200 skilled employees working in more than 30 locations throughout the United States and one location overseas.
+We employ over 2,300 skilled employees working in more than 30 locations throughout the United States and one location overseas.

-At present, the Company derives 98% of its revenue from agencies of the Federal government, primarily as a prime contractor but also as a subcontractor to other Federal prime contractors.
+At present, the Company derives 99% of its revenue from agencies of the Federal government, primarily as a prime contractor but also as a subcontractor to other Federal prime contractors.
 A major customer is defined as a customer from whom the Company derives at least 10% of its revenues.
+Our three largest customers are the Department of Veteran Affairs ("VA"), the Department of Health and Human Services ("HHS"), and the Department of Defense ("DoD").

-Our two largest customers are the Department of Veteran Affairs ("VA") and the Department of Health and Human Services ("HHS").
-The VA comprised approximately 48% and 57% of revenue for the years ended September 30, 2020 and 2019, respectively, and HHS comprised approximately 45% and 39% of revenue for the years ended September 30, 2020 and 2019, respectively.
+The following table summarizes the revenues by customer for the years ended September 30, 2021 and 2020, respectively: